 - How many seeds are there in a packet of carrots?

 - Is it cheaper to grow or buy carrots?

-- Where is the cheapest place to buy carrots in New Zealand this week? (fax or ring supermarkets around New Zealand.)
+- Where is the cheapest place to buy carrots this week?

 - Do carrots get a fair deal in the Frozen Mixed Vegetables Packets?